-

 A data overview is available in the global energy statistics app

-United Kingdom Total Energy Consumption
+United Kingdom Total Energy Production & Consumption

-In 2024, energy consumption at normal climate decreased by 1% to 145 Mtoe, a slower decline compared to the 5% decrease in 2022 and 2023.
+In 2023, energy consumption at normal climate decreased by 1% in 2024 to 145 Mtoe, after a sharp reduction from 2021 to 2023 (-5%/year).
 In 2021, consumption increased by 3% after an 8% drop in 2020.
 Previously, between 2003 and 2019, energy consumption at normal climate decreased by almost 2%/year.

-Interactive Chart United Kingdom Total Energy Consumption
+Interactive Chart United Kingdom Total Energy Production & Consumption

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data